yyz945947732/cnscript/README.md

 console.log(f2());
 ```

-After launching `cnscript programm.js` in directory with this file, parser will create transpiled source file, `programm.cns`, translated in CnScript and look as following:
+After launching `cnscript programm.js` in directory with this file, parser will create transpiled source file, `programm.cns`, translated in CNScript and look as following:

 ```javascript
 变量 x = 10;